jhinmainksta/drone/docs/en/camera_calib.md

 **Processing image stream from the camera**.

-This program receives images from the camera on Clover and displays them on the screen in corrected for, using the existing calibration file.
+This program receives images from the camera on Drone and displays them on the screen in corrected for, using the existing calibration file.

 ```python
 import clevercamcalib.clevercamcalib as ccc